pip-services/pip-services-docs/content/en/toolkit_api/net/swagger/_index.md

 no_list: true
 weight: 500
 description: >
-  Provides a Swagger UI that can be added into microservices and is seamlessly integrated with existing REST and Commandable HTTP services.
+  Provides a Swagger UI that can be added into microservices and is seamlessly integrated with existing REST and Commandable HTTP.
 ---